 Sound Installation: untitled, Exhibited at Festival de Artes Electronicas Transitio, Mexico, DF.
 September 2011

 An external camera flash is located underneath each drum cymbal, two centimeters away from it.
-When triggered, it produces an intense luminosity that literally hits the cymbal, producing a soft percussive sound.
-The work is installed in a preferably dark and quiet space.
+When triggered, it produced an intense luminosity that literally hit the cymbal, producing a soft percussive sound.

-Technique inspired in the Photoelectric Effect (wave-particle duality) Museum of Science and Technology Residency, Chile 2005
+Technique inspired by the Photoelectric Effect (wave-particle duality), studied at the Chilean Museum of Science and Technology Residency, Chile 2005

 Educational Department Mucytec http://www.corpdicyt.cl/homemucytec.htm

 http://transitiomx.net/ and Special Thanks to : Jandreett Totosaus and her family.